ahoorn373/img-100/README.md

 7. Go ahead and complete the lab, using Github Desktop to make appropriate commits as you work.

 8. Finally, use Github Desktop to publish the repository to your Github account.
 Ensure the repository is private with `chris-geelhoed` as a collaborator.
+Please include the course, submission type, and number in the title (eg img100-lab2 or img100-assignment3).

+9. Once you've confirmed that the files have made it to Github successfully, send me an email with a link to the repository (eg "Hey Chris I've completed Assignment 3 and you can see it at https://github.com/your-github-username/img100-assignment3")